cinnabar-forge/t2006/README.md

 npm install -g t2006
 ```

-This will make the `t2006` command available in your terminal.
+This will make the `npx t2006` or `t2006` commands available in your terminal.

 ### Configuration